eclipse-pde/eclipse.pde/docs/Execution_Environments.md

 ## What are Execution Environments?

 Execution environments (EEs) are symbolic representations of JREs.
-For example, rather than talking about a specific JRE, with a specific name at a specific location on your disk, you can talk about the J2SE-1.4 execution environment.
+For example, rather than talking about a specific JRE, with a specific name at a specific location on your disk, you can talk about the JavaSE-1.8 execution environment.
 The system can then be configured to use a specific JRE to implement that execution environment.

 Execution environments are relevant both to development (compile) time and runtime.

 ## So what does this mean to me and my bundles?

 Good bundles have minimal dependencies.
 This allows them to be used in a wider range of situations and results in a smaller overall footprint for applications built of these bundles.
 The execution environment needed by your bundle is key in both situations.

-Consider the different outcomes for some bundle A that requires just Foundation 1.0 and a bundle B that requires J2SE-1.5.
+Consider the different outcomes for some bundle A that requires just Foundation 1.0 and a bundle B that requires JavaSE-1.8.
 First, A can be used in embedded devices where Foundation 1.0 is quite popular.
 Second, an application written entirely of bundles such as A can ship on a Foundation 1.0 JRE.
-This results in a 40-50MB disk/transfer footprint savings over J2SE-1.5 JREs!
+This results in a huge disk/transfer footprint savings over JavaSE-1.8 JREs!

-## Wow!
-Is this hard to setup?
+## How can this be configured?

-Not really.
-[OSGi](https://en.wikipedia.org/wiki/OSGi) allows bundles to be marked with the minimum execution environment they require (see the [ Setting the Execution Environment](#setting-the-execution-environment)).
+[OSGi](https://en.wikipedia.org/wiki/OSGi) allows bundles to be marked with the minimum execution environment they require (see the [ Setting the
+Execution Environment](#setting-the-execution-environment)).
 Setting this value has two effects.

 1. The compiler attempts to compile your bundle against the JRE associated with the EE you choose.
-For example, if you set your EE to be J2SE-1.3, then the compiler will help you stick to that and not let you use APIs which exist in other class library versions.
+For example, if you set your EE to be JavaSE-21, then the compiler will help you stick to that and not let you use APIs which exist in other class library versions.
 If you choose to increase your EE level, then you are forced to explicitly do so, rather than finding out later that you did it